cjdbarlow/Part-One/distribution.md

 * **Protein binding**
 Proteins and drugs may be bound together by weak bonds.
-These include ionic bonds, van der Waal's forces, and hydrogen.
+These include ionic bonds, van der Waal's forces, and hydrogen bonds.
-  * May bind to proteins in:
+  * Drugs may bind to proteins in:
     * Plasma
       * **Albumin**
       Binds acid and neutral drugs.